 The Ecological/Queer Penis:

 ICI Project 2014-16

 Is there a different way of looking at the penis than immediately assuming its ‘presence’ as opposed to the vagina’s purported ‘lack’?
 What if the penis is not phallic but hollow, a ‘lack’ and a cavity?
 My project intends to theorize the hollow penis through the queer lens with a decolonial learning to learn from the non-phallo(go)centric and non-heteronormative understanding of the penis in Chinese Traditional Medicine via the I-Ching.

 Weaving together queer theorizations of embodiment and temporalities, interreligious dialogues on ecology, ancient texts and their modern receptions, the project aims to address the radical implications of the (non-modern) body-of-orifices connected and exchanging with each other and the ‘outside world’.
 It will bring seemingly unrelated cultures, histories, disciplines, languages and cosmologies into conversation and perversion.

-- “The (De)Coloniality of Conceptual Inequivalence: Reinterpreting Ometeotl within Nahua Tlacuiloliztli” in Decolonial Readings of Latin American Literature and Culture, eds.
-Juan Ramos and Tara Daly, New York: Palgrave Macmillan (2016) pp. 39-55
+- ‘The (De)Coloniality of Conceptual Inequivalence: Reinterpreting Ometeotl within Nahua Tlacuiloliztli’, in Decolonial Readings of Latin American Literature and Culture, ed. by Juan Ramos and Tara Daly (London: Palgrave Macmillan, 2016), pp. 39–55